 Address: Ferraz St 1- Parque del Cartel de la Montaña

 Getting there: metro Plaza de España (L3 and 10), bus lines: 74, 25, 33, 39, 46, 74, 75, 148

 Opening hours: Monday to Friday 10am – 2pm and 6pm – 8pm.
 Saturdays and Sundays 10m – 2pm.
 Closed on Monday.

-Incredible place to watch the sunset, grab a wine or a beer, sit for an hour just to relax and enjoy nature (be careful because drinking on public parks are not allowed in Madrid, but everyone does).
+Incredible place to watch the sunset, grab a wine or a beer, sit for an hour just to relax and enjoy nature (be careful because drinking in public parks is not allowed in Madrid, but everyone does).
 The temple is beautiful during the day, but with the night lights it gets stunning.
 It is an original ancient Egyptian temple built in 2nd century BC that was moved to Spain in 1968.
 The intention was to keep it saved and preserved, Like the Debod Temple, other monuments were sent by Unesco to different countries.
-All of them were located on the shores of Nile river and were threatened by construction of the Aswan High Dam.
+All of them were located on the shores of the Nile river and were threatened by the construction of the Aswan High Dam.